-2. Cutting a "V" in the toenail will relieve the pressure and pain of an ingrown nail. - No. Cutting a "V" in the nail does not relieve the pressure or pain.
+Cutting a V in the nail does not relieve the pain or pressure of an ingrown toenail.
 The only way to alleviate an ingrown toenail is to remove the portion of the nail that is embedded in the skin.

 3. If I have an ingrown toenail the whole nail has to be removed.

 In most cases, only the ingrown portion of the nail has to be removed.